7eahaus/maneki-neko/README.md

 This theme was made with love to invoke the image of *maneki-neko*, Japanese lucky cat statues.
 These statues are often found in the entrances of businesses to bring good fortune and luck to the business.
 They often have a beconing paw raised, inviting prospective customers in to take a look at the business.

 # Major Theme Changes
+- 2025-08-27
+  - broke the theme trying to apply new knowledge
+  - fixed the theme by putting rgb and non-rgb values in the right places
 - 2025-08-26
   - changed dark theme accent to red
   - added fonts